preaction/www.indiepalate.com/blog/2016/04/27/tortellini-with-tomato-sauce/index.markdown

 with bright flavors that don't seem to survive the canning process.

-And, since my oven was empty while making the pasta and sauce, I [broiled some cauliflower](/howto/cauliflower/roasted) with pepper and thyme.
+And, since my oven was empty while making the pasta and sauce, I [roasted some cauliflower](/howto/cauliflower/roasted) with pepper and thyme.
 The result was perfectly browned and tasty.

 ![Tortellini with tomato sauce and roasted cauliflower](glamour.jpg)